Genivia/ugrep/README.md

     ugrep --color -UW '\w+' myfile

-To hexdump an entire file with `-X` and `-o`:
+To hexdump an entire file as a match with `-X`:

-    ugrep --color -Xo '' myfile
+    ugrep --color -X '' myfile

-To hexdump an entire file line-by-line with `-X`, displaying line numbers with `-n` and line breaks:
+To hexdump an entire file with `-X`, displaying line numbers and byte offsets with `-nb`, which requires `-o` or `-y` to split up the file in "lines":

-    ugrep --color -Xn '' myfile
+    ugrep --color -Xynb '' myfile

 To hexdump lines containing one or more \0 in a (binary) file using a non-Unicode pattern with `-U` and `-X`: